Dylan Sprayberry

-Dylan Muse Sprayberry (born July 7, 1998) is an American actor known for portraying the young Clark Kent in the 2013 film Man of Steel and Liam Dunbar on the MTV series Teen Wolf from 2014 to 2017.
+Dylan Sprayberry (born July 7, 1998) is an American actor known for portraying the young Clark Kent in the 2013 film Man of Steel and Liam Dunbar on the MTV series Teen Wolf from 2014 to 2017.
 From 2018 to 2019, Sprayberry played Henry Richmond in the American supernatural thriller television series Light as a Feather.

 Early life

 Sprayberry was born July 7, 1998, and raised in Houston, Texas, and later attended West University Elementary.
 He booked his first acting role at the age of three in a public service announcement for PBS.
 He continued working in commercials and print as a child.

 His sister Ellery Sprayberry is an actress.
 Both children relocated to Los Angeles with their parents in 2006 in order to pursue their careers.
 He then attended Brighton Hall in Los Angeles in between pursuing his career.